EDM115/workspace-hash/README.md

 Don't forget to delete these files afterwards !

 ### Exit codes
-- `0` : Everything is up to date, no changes detected (or you wanted to get help)
+- `0` : No changes detected (or you wanted to get help)
 - `1` : Changes detected in the hashes
 - `2` : Error with the arguments (either `--generate` or `--compare` is missing, or both were provided)
 - `3` : Unknown arguments provided
 - `4` : No workspaces found, either the `pnpm-workspace.yaml` file is missing or the `packages` field is not set up correctly
-- `5` : No workspaces specified, you need to specify at least one workspace to compare
-- `6` : An unexpected error occurred, please open an issue with the logs
+- `5` : An unexpected error occurred, please open an issue with the logs

 ## :test_tube: Examples
 ### Outputs